Fcuervo21/AlphanumericCharacterRecognition/README.md

 ## Description of the content
 For a better study of the system, the code was separated into various files with their appropriate documentation.

- - 📄 File "a" shows the code for image preprocessing and enhancement.
+ - 📄 File A "a" shows the code for image preprocessing and enhancement.
- - 📄 In file "b" is the code where the CRAFT method (Pretrained Neural Network) with OCR is found.
+ - 📄 In file B "b" is the code where the CRAFT method (Pretrained Neural Network) with OCR is found.
  - 📂 In the image folder there is a series of images to be used as a test within the code.

+  - The order of execution consists of the following:
+     - To perform the preprocessing of the images using the A file, remember to place the appropriate paths for reading and writing images.
+     - In file B, place the output file of file A as an input to carry out the CRAFT - OCR process.

 ## 🛠 Requirements